Suzanne Deal Booth / FLAG Art Foundation Prize

 IMAGE: Photograph by Whitney Arostegui.

 About Suzanne Deal Booth

-Deal Booth has long been committed to the recognition and preservation of visual arts and cultural heritage.
+Suzanne Deal Booth has long been committed to the recognition and preservation of visual arts and cultural heritage.
 In 1998, Deal Booth co-founded the Friends of Heritage Preservation and has since served as director.
-Deal Booth has a Master of Arts in art history and conservation from New York University’s Institute of Fine Arts and Conservation Center in New York City.
+Deal Booth has a Master of Arts in art history and art conservation from New York University’s Institute of Fine Arts.
 While at Rice and NYU, she had the opportunity to work directly under the tutelage of art patron and humanist Dominique de Menil.
-She worked with her close friend, the artist James Turrell, on Skyspace at MoMA PS1 (1986), and later assisted on his retrospective at the Whitney Museum of American Art.
-In 2012, under Deal Booth’s patronage, Turrell’s permanent installation at Rice University, Twilight Epiphany, was realized.
-She has worked at several institutions, including les Monuments Historiques, France; the Kimbell Art Museum, Fort Worth; the Menil Collection, Houston; the Metropolitan Museum of Art, New York; and the J. Paul Getty Trust.
+She worked with the artist James Turrell on Skyspace at MoMA PS1 (1986), later assisted on his retrospective at the Whitney Museum of American Art, and subsequently was the patron for his skyspace Twilight Epiphany at Rice University.
+She has worked at several institutions, including: les Monuments Historiques, France; the Kimbell Art Museum; the Menil Collection; the Metropolitan Museum of Art; and the J. Paul Getty Trust.
 She currently serves on the boards of the following arts organizations: LACMA, the Menil Collection, Ballroom Marfa, The Contemporary Austin, and the Calder Foundation.
 Her family spent a year living in Rome and later established the Suzanne Deal Booth Rome Prize Fellowship for Historic Preservation and Conservation at the American Academy in Rome.
 Deal Booth’s current endeavors include establishing and cultivating Bella Oaks, a certified organic vineyard and olive orchard in Napa Valley, CA, which produces a unique and celebrated Cabernet Sauvignon wine.

 About The FLAG Art Foundation